 The company targets the automotive, aerospace, computer and electronics, automated test equipment, consumer electronics, education, government and defense, medical research, energy, pharmaceutical, semiconductor, and telecommunications industries, among others.

 The company also promotes itself through technical seminars and conferences presented around the world and over the Internet.
-Its biggest event is the annual NIWeek conference, staged each summer at the Austin Convention Center, near NI's headquarters.
+Its biggest event is the annual NIWeek conference, staged each summer at the Austin Convention Center, in NI's headquarters city.
 Held every year since 1995, NIWeek attracts thousands of attendees from all over the world.

 Mergers and Acquisitions

 In 2015, NI acquired BEEcube, a supplier of high-performance field programmable gate array (FPGA) circuits for wireless research, wireless infrastructure, and military/defense applications.
 This acquisition aims to strengthen NI's Internet of Things (IoT) offerings as more become connected and transmit data.
 BEEcube's technology can be used in high-definition video processing, signal intelligence, radar-sonar arrays, bioinformatics, data mining, and medical imaging.